Second data breach exposes yachting industry professionals

 For all individuals, the data exposed included a CV or resume.
 In most cases, this contained the individual’s full name, phone number, email, nationality, visas held, date of birth, work history and professional qualifications.
 There were also 1,295 scanned copies of passports, around 1,000 of which are still in date.

-This is the second data breach to impact the yachting industry this year.
+This is the second data breach to impact the UK yachting industry this year.

 In January, the Royal Yachting Association informed its members that an unauthorised party may have accessed its membership database.